orcagurl17/linked-blog-starter-md/misc. notes/spinel modelling notes.md

 - [x] Make scalp with her widow's peak
 	- How the fawk do I make mesh stay directly on top of head mesh ; __ ;
 	- ^ I just turned on snapping to nearest face, and i used the Solidify modifier!
+- [ ] Glue hands and fingers together
+- [ ] Move hands in Edit mode to the middle and then move them back into place in Object mode
 - [ ] Use Quad Remesher on each body part

 For model texture: